Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/running_the_vin_windows.rst

   Successful Gather (*VIN™ CLI* = top, Peer = bottom)

 * To inspect the gathered file, navigate to ``/opt/VIN/outputs`` and enter ``ls``.
 A folder with the name of the file which was shared should be listed.
 Enter this folder (``cd <folder_name>``) and run ``ls``.
 The file which was shared will be displayed and can be inspected to ensure it was successfully shared.
 * Note: the ``gather`` command, by default, will create a new file on the system after it finishes; thus, the gathered file may have a number appended to end of the filename.
-For more information on how to overwrite the file, or append to its contents, refer to the :ref:`supported-commands` table.
+For more information on how to overwrite the file, or append to its contents, refer to the :ref:`vincli-commands` table.

 Sharing a File